adamfranco/harmoni/README.txt

 v.
 1.0.1 (2008-02-21)
 ----------------------------------------------------
-This release fixes an issue in which Cookie values were bing appended to some URLs.
+This release fixes an issue in which Cookie values were being appended to some URLs.
 Also fixes a few other typos and bugs.